We are here to help you through the admission process. Contact us if you have questions.

 - Provide evidence of current health insurance.

-- GPA of 2.50 or higher on a 4.00 scale, based on at least 30 hours of college work.
-Students with GPAs between 2.00 and 2.50 will be considered on an individual basis.
+- GPA of 2.75 or higher on a 4.00 scale, based on at least 30 hours of college work.
+GPAs below 2.75 will be considered on an individual basis.

 - Submit evidence of current immunization (MMR, Tetanus, Varicella, complete Hepatitis B series, and a PPD (or evidence of appropriate medical follow-up for PPD positive individuals)).

-- An admission conference with a member of the Department of Nursing Faculty is recommended for direction in sequencing courses.
+- An admission conference with a member of the School of Nursing Faculty or advisor is recommended for direction in sequencing courses.

 - Applicants must demonstrate acceptable levels of maturity, integrity, and behaviors and attitudes normally expected of professional nurses.